 Having been in the industry since 2007, Tabletop Tyrant has a decent selection of miniature storage cases.

 The cases are simple in design and pretty typical of what you’d expect.

 Now, the price is a bit high, but you’re also getting foam trays included in a lot of their offerings, so it’s not all that bad.

-If you want some more info on Tabletop Tyrant’s cases, one of my authors on my other blog did a great review of their cases.
+If you want some more info on Tabletop Tyrant’s cases, Caladaris did a good review of some of the cases.

 Lastly, we have Sabol, another old company in the industry of miniature storage cases.

 I won’t go do in-depth here since I’ve already done a complete review of all the cases that Sabol offers, but I will say they make great bags.
 Definitely check that article out if you’re interested in Sabol’s bags.
 The article looks at each case they make.

 I own the classic ArmyTransport bag that Sabol has, which I’ve had since 2006 and still use to this day.
 All of their stuff is well-made and holds up great.

 I would say that Sabol has some of the most competitive pricing in the market as well, especially considering the quality.
 I’d highly recommend any of their cases to anyone.

 If you’re looking for something a bit different, say magnetic miniature cases, then I’ve covered those as well.
 Magnetic cases are great for quick setup & pickup, and they are also very space efficient, unlike traditional foam trays.
 They’re a great option for a lot of gamers.